Research > Online Resources > History & Biography

 - OmniFile formerly WilsonSelect Plus) – Full-text articles in science, humanities, education and business from US and international professional publications, academic journals, and trade magazines.
-This online resource is available remotely, 24/7 to Warrenville Library cardholders.
-You will need your Warrenville library card number and 4-digit pin number to access the database.
+This database is available remotely with your Warrenville Library card number and 4 digit PIN.

 - SIRS Researcher – Full-text articles and Internet resources providing relevant information on social issues, science, history, government, the arts and humanities.
-This online resource is available remotely, 24/7 to Warrenville Library cardholders.
-You will need your Warrenville library card number and 4-digit pin number to access the database.
+This database is available remotely with your Warrenville Library card number and 4 digit PIN.

 - Tax History Project – Public service initiative from Tax Analysts.
 Established in 1995, the Project provides scholars, policymakers, journalists, and the general public with information on the history of U.S. public finance.